 Influenza and the Flu Vaccine

-Well it is officially fall which means football season, everything pumpkin flavored, and hopefully soon the weather will require a cozy sweater.
+Well it is officially fall which means football season, soon everything pumpkin flavor, and hopefully soon the weather will require a cozy sweater.
 Perhaps, most importantly, fall means it is time to get the seasonal Flu vaccine to lessen the risk for contracting that miserable and dangerous influenza infection.

 The Flu is a viral respiratory tract infection that becomes active in the fall and winter and spreads from person to person via secretions from the respiratory tract of an infected individual.
 Droplets that contain the live virus float in the air and potentially land in the respiratory tract of humans where they thrive and multiply causing an acute ‘cold-like’ illness.
 Unlike a common cold caused by the adenovirus, the Flu causes very high fever, chills, and severe muscle aches.